2009 Canadian Soccer League season: Playoffs

 In 2009, both the quarterfinals and semifinals will be two game series.
 The winner of the series will be the team with the most points after two games.
 Should they be tied after the second game, the 2nd game will go into overtime, and if necessary, penalty kicks.

 In both the quarter- and semifinals, the team who finished higher in the standings determines which of the two games they prefer to host.

 The Championship shall be a one-game final on Saturday October 24 at Lamport Stadium in Toronto.

 Bracket

 Quarterfinals

+Italia Shooters won the series on points.

+Trois-Rivières won the series on points.

+Serbian White Eagles won the series on points.

+Toronto Croatia won the series on points.

 Semifinals

+Trois-Rivières won the series on points.

+Serbian White Eagles won the series on points.